A Day in Southern Bavaria- April 19th: Oberammergau and Schwangau (pt. 2)

 We decided to take one last family picture before we went to line up for our tour.
 Unfortuantely, Marienbrücke (Mary’s bridge) was closed, so we could not walk to it and take the incredible shots that so many people get of this huge castle.
 It just does not fit into a full shot, unless you’re far enough away, but not too far away (like when we were on Tegelberg).

 So, the tour– we were not allowed to take pictures of the interiors, but you can go here to see them and to read the history of the castle.
 It’s quite fascinating.
-But the most fascinating part of the tour–besides King Ludwig II’s mysterious death (which should be made into a movie)–was the tour guide.
+But the most fascinating part of the tour–besides King Ludwig II’s mysterious death and his romantic obsession with Richard Wagner (which should be made into a movie)–was the tour guide.
 When he began the tour, I thought we were being punked.
 He looked very skinny and frail (but healthy, not sick), probably about 30 years old.
 First, he very gingerly lifted the velvet rope that indicates where we were to start the tour, then very deliberately, turned and placed it back into the ring behind him.
 He placed his hands together, like a man praying and closed his eyes and said, “Good evening,” like a 50’s caricature of an Austrian tour guide in a haunted castle.
 I almost started laughing–I think everyone did– but we weren’t sure if he was serious.
 He was.